Costa Rica Digital Nomad Visa Guide (2024)

 Tip #1: Don’t rush, embrace the pura vida lifestyle

-However, in order to really blend in, you need to embrace the pura vida lifestyle.
+However, to really blend in, you need to embrace the pura vida lifestyle.

 Rushing through life simply isn’t how Ticos do things.
-So try to take it easy and don’t get frustrated when you end up waiting for the plumber for four hours.
+So try to take it easy and don’t get frustrated when you end up waiting for the plumber for 4 hours.

 As mentioned before, the pura vida has a bit of a darker side to it.
 Everything is slow and laid-back, so you might find yourself slowing down even when it comes to work.